 General information on collaboration

 By that time, strong cooperation had been established with GDR scientific centres.
-The Institute of High Energy Physics in Zeuthen, the Central Institute of Nuclear Research in Rossendorf, technical universities in Dresden and Magdeburg, the Central Research Institute of Radiation in Leipzig, and other GDR universities were main partners at that time.
+The Institute of High Energy Physics in Zeuthen, the Central Institute of Nuclear Research in Rossendorf, technical universities in Dresden and Magdeburg, the Central Research Institute of Radiation in Leipzig, and other GDR universities were the main partners at that time.

-GDR ended its membership at the Institute in August 1990.
-A bilateral agreement for cooperation and use of JINR facilities was concluded between the Joint Institute of Nuclear Research and Federal Ministry of Education and Research (BMBF) of Germany, authorized by FRG Government to represent Germany’s interests at JINR.
+GDR ended its membership in the Institute in August 1990.
+A bilateral agreement for cooperation and use of JINR facilities was concluded between the Joint Institute of Nuclear Research and the Federal Ministry of Education and Research (BMBF) of Germany authorized by the FRG Government to represent Germany’s interests at JINR.

-Sessions of the Joint Steering Committee for the Agreement are held annually, in which attendees consider common projects within scientific programmes of the Institute, and their funding.
+Sessions of the Joint Coordinating Committee for the Agreement are held annually, at which attendees consider common projects within scientific programmes of the Institute, and their funding.

-Cooperation became increasingly active over the years.
-Cooperation regarding new transfermium element synthesis with the Helmgoltz Centre for Research with Heavy Ions (HCR) in Darmstadt has been becoming more fruitful and productive.
-A framework for cooperation was signed between two groups working at large experimental facilities – velocity filter SHIP (HCR) and electrostatic separator VASILISA (JINR Laboratory of the Nuclear Reactions).
-Different methods were used in experiments on synthesis and study of radioactive decay properties of the new isotopes of heavy elements: at the SHIP separator – method of “cold” fusion discovered in mid-70s, and at the separator VASILISA – method of “hot” fusion.
-Cooperation of radio-biologists from Dubna and Darmstadt has been ongoing since 1985. . (htth://www.gsi.de)
+The cooperation was becoming intensive from year to year.
+Cooperation regarding new transfermium element synthesis with the Helmholtz Centre for Heavy Ion Research (GSI) in Darmstadt has been particularly fruitful.
+A cooperation protocol was signed between two groups working at large experimental facilities – the SHIP velocity filter (GSI) and the electrostatic separator VASILISA (ЕРУ Laboratory of Nuclear Reactions JINR).
+Different methods were used in experiments on synthesis and study of radioactive decay properties of new isotopes of heavy elements: at the SHIP separator – the method of “cold” fusion discovered in middle 1970s, and at the VASILISA separator the method of “hot” fusion was studied.
+Cooperation between radio-biologists from Dubna and Darmstadt has been ongoing since 1985. (htth://www.gsi.de)